VhiWEB/flexben-client-js/README.md

 Flexben Client Js is a library to supporting development for flexben solutions project.
 Flexben client Js are using GraphQL and Apollo Client as a query language to get data from API to send and recieving data

 ## Step 1 - Installing
-Installing this SDK is pretty simple you just need to run `npm i flexben-client-js` or `yarn add flexben-client-js` in your terminal inside your current project.
+Installing this SDK is pretty simple you just need to run `npm i @vhiweb/flexben-client-js` or `yarn add @vhiweb/flexben-client-js` in your terminal inside your current project.

 ## Step 2 - Setup Your Env File